kovidgoyal/kitty/docs/keyboard-protocol.rst

 all flags are reset.
 If a push request is received and the stack is full, the oldest entry from the stack must be evicted.

+.. note:: The main and alternate screens in the terminal emulator must maintain their own, independent, keyboard mode stacks.
+This is so that a program that uses the alternate screen such as an editor, can change the keyboard mode in the alternate screen only, without affecting the mode in the main screen or even knowing what that mode is.
+Without this, and if no stack is implemented for keyboard modes (such as in some legacy terminal emulators) the editor would have to somehow know what the keyboard mode of the main screen is and restore to that mode on exit.

 .. note:: In the interests of interoperation, the XTerm specific sequences `CSI > 4; 1 m` and `CSI > 4; 0 m` are treated as `CSI > 1 u` and `CSI < 1 u`.
    These codes cause XTerm to use the CSI u encoding for more keys and are therefore